Abdulgithub0/alx-higher_level_programming/README.md

-This repository is the root directory for Alx High level programming langauge projects - Python
+# This repository is the root directory for Alx High level programming langauge projects - Python, and  JavaScript and Sql.